aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 Long awaited update to Dollar!
-Dollar 2.0.0 includes a deeper integration with the Spotipy API, allowing users to search for playlists on Spotify.
-In addition, we have added new features that DM users with an ETA to work, the weather forecast, and NFL scores while migrating to a containerized environment and leveraging CI/CD tools from GitHub.
+Here is each new feature broken down, followed by a list of fixes and enhancements.

 ## New Features